heesun0064/HandsOn/DBeaver/README.md

 ![DBeaver Install](./dbeaver_install_step_9.png)

-Download Microsoft JDBC driver from [Microsoft](https://docs.microsoft.com/ko-kr/sql/connect/jdbc/microsoft-jdbc-driver-for-sql-server)
+Download and extract Microsoft JDBC driver from [Microsoft](https://docs.microsoft.com/ko-kr/sql/connect/jdbc/microsoft-jdbc-driver-for-sql-server).
+Need to make sure there is no space in the path of drivers.

 Click menu > Driver Manager > MS SQL Server > Microsoft Driver and click [Edit...] button

 ![DBeaver Install](./dbeaver_install_step_10.png)

-Select mssql-jdbc-x.x.x.jrex.jar which is extracted from Microsoft JDBC driver and click OK
+Select mssql-jdbc-x.x.x.jrex.jar which is extracted from Microsoft JDBC driver and click OK.
+Need to make sure there is no space in the path of drivers.

 ![DBeaver Install](./dbeaver_install_step_11.png)